 23. This is a most peculiar version, compressing all the material from Noah to the Horrites onto two sides of a single folio.
 The image of Noah's Ark is charming and elaborate.
 One suspects that two or so folios have become lost and that this stemma was originally spread over about six pages.
 If this is so, a previous left side of a double-page spread would have once depicted Adam, and perhaps three further pages were allotted for the names from Jacob to Jesus, ending in a right-side illumination of the Incarnation.
 Zaluska uncertainly categorized this as belonging to recension β.

 24. Almost certainly drawn at San Salvatore, Monte Amiato, Italy.
-It mentions a post-1039 king, hence the estimate of its date.
+It mentions a post-1039 king, hence the scholarly estimate of its date of creation.
 Melville published a schematic copy.
 Description by Klapisch-Zuber.
 See my blog for the most up to date discussion.

 Back to History Table of Contents

 Back to Macro-Typography on the Web